xraystyle/google-apps-management-ruby/README.md

 -------------

 1. Tested working on a Mac, using both system ruby (1.8.7) and 2.0.0 installed via RVM.
 Code is untested on Linux, but I see no reason why it shouldn't work.
 I've never tested it on Windows and I don't plan to.
-Let ne know if you do.
+Let me know if you do.

 2. You'll need the Ruby 'Highline' gem. `$: gem install highline`